Training for Call Centres

 Doing Business on the Telephone

 “The telephone is a major part of communication today in business.
-Talking to people in real-time via electronic means will always be the most important way we connect to the world.
+Talking to people in real-time via electronic means is the most important way we connect to the world and it is often a first point of contact.

-Not only does your speaking voice reflect on your employers and your company, but it’s also a strong indicator of your personal character and professional ability.
-When you’re talking on the phone, it doesn’t matter if you’re wearing Gucci or Armani.
+Not only does your speaking voice reflect on your employers and your company, but it’s also an indicator of your professional ability.
+When you’re talking on the phone, it doesn’t matter if you’re wearing a designer label suit or leisure clothing.
 On the phone, you have no visual impact to rely on, no matter how much you’ve spent on your visual image.
 The caller can’t see you.
-Unless skype-style calling becomes the standard, your voice will be the most important asset you have when you connect with another person.
+Via telephone, your voice will be the most important asset you have when connecting with people.

-Your speaking voice will also be a major factor in the success or failure of your presentations, whether to a group or one-on-one.
+Your speaking voice will also be a major factor in the success of your live or distanced presentations, whether to a group or one-on-one.
 Don't make the mistake of taking the sound of your voice, and how your say your words for granted.

-People who speak poorly are just plain hard-to-understand.
-It may cost you lost business.
-A great speaking voice and good, crisp diction will add sparkle to your professional image.
-It reflects well on the company you work for or the people team you’re representing.
-That could translate into earning a higher salary.
+A great speaking voice and good, crisp diction and an energetic demeanor will adds sparkle to a person's professional image.
+It reflects well on the company and/or the people team you’re representing.
+That could translate into earning a higher salary or increased promotional opportunities.

-Learn about your voice now and how to maintain it while improving it NOW, before something goes wrong.
-Too many people come to me only when something is wrong with their voice.
-Don't take your voice for granted or ignore one of your greatest assets.
-If your company loses business due to sloppy, ineffective, weak speaking habits of you or your staff, you should consider speech and voice training.
+Learn about your voice, how to maintain it and improve your vocal quality before something goes wrong.
+Too many people come to me only after they experience challenges connected to their voice or way of speaking.
+If your company loses business due to sloppy, ineffective or problematic speaking habits on behalf of you or your staff, you should consider speech and voice training.